dhis2/training-docs/content/android/lg_vizdataentry.md

 3. Configure the program stages to use either the matrix or sequential layout rendering type

 ### Editing option sets

+To perform this exercise, use the account assigned to you to access YOUR PROGRAM.

 Lets start by editing our option sets.